growilabs/growi-docs/docs/en/guide/tutorial/delete_page.md

 - Delete Completely

-each has a check box.
+each has the check box.

-By default, Delete child pages recursively check box is checked.
+By default, the first one is selected.

 ![delete2](./images/delete2.png)

-Let's press the "Delete" button on a page that has no child pages.
+Let's press the "Delete" button on the page that has no child pages.

 move to the page with the trash can mark at the top of the hierarchy with the message.

-`This page is in the trash .`
+`This page is in the trash.`

 ![delete3](./images/delete3.png)